MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 ## Add Microsoft Entra ID as a relying party

 You must enable communication between your SAML 2.0 identity provider and Microsoft Entra ID.
-This configuration will be dependent on your specific identity provider and you should refer to documentation for it.
+This configuration is dependent on your specific identity provider and you should refer to documentation for it.
 You would typically set the relying party ID to the same as the entityID from the Microsoft Entra metadata.

 >[!NOTE]
 >Verify the clock on your SAML 2.0 identity provider server is synchronized to an accurate time source.
 An inaccurate clock time can cause federated logins to fail.

 ## Install PowerShell for sign-on with SAML 2.0 identity provider

-After you have configured your SAML 2.0 identity provider for use with Microsoft Entra sign-on, the next step is to download and install the [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) module.
-Once installed, you will use these cmdlets to configure your Microsoft Entra domains as federated domains.
+After you configure your SAML 2.0 identity provider for use with Microsoft Entra sign-on, the next step is to download and install the [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) module.
+Once installed, you'll use these cmdlets to configure your Microsoft Entra domains as federated domains.

 The Microsoft Graph PowerShell module is a download for managing your organizations data in Microsoft Entra ID.
-This module installs a set of cmdlets to PowerShell; you run those cmdlets to set up single sign-on access to Microsoft Entra ID and in turn to all of the cloud services you are subscribed to.
+This module installs a set of cmdlets to PowerShell; you run those cmdlets to set up single sign-on access to Microsoft Entra ID and in turn to all of the cloud services you're subscribed to.
 For instructions about how to download and install the cmdlets, see [Install the Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/installation).

 <a name='set-up-a-trust-between-your-saml-identity-provider-and-azure-ad'></a>

 ## Set up a trust between your SAML identity provider and Microsoft Entra ID
 Before configuring federation on a Microsoft Entra domain, it must have a custom domain configured.
-You cannot federate the default domain that is provided by Microsoft.
+You can't federate the default domain that is provided by Microsoft.
 The default domain from Microsoft ends with `onmicrosoft.com`.
-You will run a series of PowerShell cmdlets to add or convert domains for single sign-on.
+You'll run a series of PowerShell cmdlets to add or convert domains for single sign-on.

 Each Microsoft Entra domain that you want to federate using your SAML 2.0 identity provider must either be added as a single sign-on domain or converted to be a single sign-on domain from a standard domain.
 Adding or converting a domain sets up a trust between your SAML 2.0 identity provider and Microsoft Entra ID.